 The Covid-19 pandemic is continuing to cause rising levels of deaths.
-Official statistics note that, at the time of this issue, over 37,000 people have died in the United Kingdom and there have been high numbers in the USA, Spain, Italy, France and Brazil.
+Official statistics note that over 37,000 people have died in the United Kingdom and there have been high numbers in the USA, Spain, Italy, France and Brazil.

 Funeral Service Restrictions

-Despite a range of efforts by scientific and medical teams in all countries, nothing has prepared populations for the swift spread of the coronavirus.
+Despite a range of efforts by scientific and medical teams, nothing has prepared populations for the coronavirus.
 Social isolation, grieving at a distance, restrictions on family get-togethers and restrictions on attendance at funeral services have caused many people considerable emotional stress and anxiety.
-In particular, many family members, friends, colleagues and neighbours of the deceased person have experienced difficulty in coming to terms with their feelings of sadness, loss or grief in isolation.
-The major impact for many mourners is that they have been unable to say their last goodbyes or mourn and share happy memories with others due to social restrictions.
+In particular, many have experienced difficulty in coming to terms with their feelings of sadness, loss or grief in isolation.
+The major impact for many mourners is that they have been unable to say their last goodbyes or share happy memories with others.

 Analysis of Bereavement

-In an easily read and insightful text, Gilbert discusses many background research projects linking loss to a range of adverse outcomes, including mental-health illness, reduced aspirations for the future, symptoms of depression and a potential link to homelessness, alcohol or drug dependency.
-His analysis of bereavement as a process rather than an event is extremely helpful particularly for those persons coping with sudden deaths.
-The key factor is that we need to come to terms with the fact that the process of loss evolves with you, but it never ends.
+Gilbert discusses many background research projects linking loss to a range of adverse outcomes, including; mental-health illness, reduced aspirations for the future, symptoms of depression and a potential link to homelessness, alcohol or drug dependency.
+His analysis of bereavement as a process rather than an event is extremely helpful.
+Particularly for those persons coping with sudden deaths.

 At this extraordinary time in world history, with the chaos caused by the pandemic having repercussions in every country of the world in terms of individual isolation, shutdown of schools, colleges, places of work, shops, pubs, restaurants and leisure facilities, the opportunity to share grieving and happy memories may well be weeks or months following a death.